MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-post-tasks.md

 ::: moniker-end

-After you have completed the upgrade process, you must perform a number of post-upgrade tasks.
+After you've completed the upgrade process, you must perform a number of post-upgrade tasks.

 ## Post-upgrade tasks

-Perform the following tasks when you have completed the upgrade process.
+Perform the following tasks when you've completed the upgrade process.

 1. Re-enable the Notification Subscriptions